zeld/psa-update/README.md

 CLI alternative to PSA (Peugeot / Citroën / Opel) NAC / RCC firmware update, hopefully more robust.

 Features:
-- Download of RCC / NAC firmware updates
-- Download of GPS navigation map updates (NAC only)
+- Download of RCC / NAC firmware updates, and GPS navigation map updates (NAC only)
 - Resume of download in case of failure
-- Preparation of USB device for car system update
+- Preparation of USB storage device for car system update
 - Self-contained executable that can run on multiple platforms: Windows, Linux, MacOS
-- Concurrent download of firmware and map (using a single thread)

 # Usage